scalar-labs/scalardl/docs/how-to-write-function.md

 ## How to use Contracts and Functions properly

 Contracts and Functions should be properly used to make the scheme meaningful.
-As a basic principle, Contracts should be used to manage data that requires tamper-evidence, and Functions should be used to manage data that can be updated or deleted or that needs more flexible data model.
+As a basic principle, Contracts should be used to manage data that requires tamper-evidence, and Functions should be used to manage data that can be updated or deleted or that needs a more flexible data model.
 As a good practice, Functions are used to manage applications' data and Contracts are used to manage the logs of applications' execution as evidence.
 For example in a payment application, a Function manages the account balances of users and a Contract manages the evidence of payment in between the users.

 ## References